UHRP Calls for U.S. Investigation of Universal Electronics Products Made with Uyghur Forced Labor

 The Uyghur Human Rights Project (UHRP) is alarmed by reporting that a publicly traded American company, Universal Electronics Inc. (NASDAQ:UEIC), has been directly implicated in forced Uyghur labor.
 UHRP calls for an investigation of potential violations of U.S. law, and calls on shareholders to drop the company’s stock.

 “It is outrageous that an American company is knowingly benefiting from the forced labor of Uyghurs,” said UHRP Executive Director, Omer Kanat.
 “Universal Electronics is complicit by its own admission.
 Shareholders should stay away.”

-UHRP calls on the U.S. Commerce Department to investigate whether the company’s products have been imported to the U.S. in violation of the Tariff Act of 1930, which bans the import of forced-labor goods.
+UHRP calls on U.S. Customs and Border Protection (CBP) and the Securities and Exchange Commission (SEC) to investigate whether the company’s products have been imported to the U.S. in violation of the Tariff Act of 1930, which bans the import of forced-labor goods.
 Any violations should trigger stiff penalties.

 In addition, UHRP calls on portfolio managers to purge Universal Electronics shares from their funds, and calls on individual investors to divest from Universal Electronics shares without delay.
 By the company’s own admission, its operations are profiting from the forced labor of Uyghurs.

 Reporting from Reuters shows that the company, headquartered in Scottsdale, Arizona, dealt with Chinese government officials in arranging the forced transport of at least 400 Uyghurs from their homes to the eastern city of Qinzhou, where 365 are currently performing factory work under police guard.